 We now discuss the content of this article in some more detail.
-For the sake of simplicity, we only explicitly state in this introduction our results for spaces of smooth vectors.
-All these statements have their counterparts for ultradifferentiable vectors, but the formulations require introducing some more notation and concepts, which we choose to postpone for future sections.
-By a representation of a (real) Lie group $G$ on a Fr\'echet space $E$ we simply mean a group homomorphism $\pi: G \to \operatorname{GL}(E)$, where $\operatorname{GL}(E)$ stands for the group of topological isomorphisms of $E$ (in general, we will not require $\pi$ to be strongly continuous throughout the article).
+By a representation of a (real) Lie group \(G\) on a Fr\'{e}chet space \(E\) we simply mean a group homomorphism \(\pi\colon G \to \operatorname{GL}(E)\), where \(\operatorname{GL}(E)\) stands for the group of topological isomorphisms of \(E\) (in general, we will not require \(\pi\) to be (strongly) continuous throughout the article).
 We refer to the preparatory Sections \ref{sect-Rn}-\ref{Section smooth and ultradifferentiable vectors} for more information about representations and the associated spaces of smooth and ultradifferentiable vectors.
-In the smooth case, our main results may now be summarized as follows: \begin{theorem} Let $\pi$ be a locally equicontinuous representation of a Lie group on a Fr\'echet space $E$.
-Let $E^\infty$ be the space of smooth vectors associated with $\pi$. \begin{itemize} \item[$(i)$] $E^\infty$ is quasinormable if $E$ is so. \item[$(ii)$] $E^\infty$ satisfies $(\Omega)$ if $E$ does so. \end{itemize} \end{theorem}
+In the smooth case, our main results may now be summarized as follows: \begin{theorem} Let \(\pi\) be a (strongly) continuous representation of a Lie group on a Fr\'{e}chet space \(E\).
+Let \(E^\infty\) be the space of smooth vectors associated with \(\pi\). \begin{enumerate}[i] \item \(E^\infty\) is quasinormable if \(E\) is so. \item \(E^\infty\) satisfies \((\Omega)\) if \(E\) does so. \end{enumerate} \end{theorem}